giry-dev/mangrove-docs/docs/developers/strat-lib/getting-started/smart-offer.md

 cast send --rpc-url $LOCAL_URL "$WBTC" "transfer(address,uint)" "$OFFER_MAKER" 100000000 --private-key "$PRIVATE_KEY"
 ```

-If you do not have the liquidity, check [Getting tokens](#getting-tokens) below, and come back to this step afterwards.
+If you do not have the liquidity in your wallet, check [Getting tokens](#getting-tokens) below, and come back to this step afterwards.

 :::info Note
 One of the big benefits of Mangrove is that **liquidity does not have to be locked in** - we will have a look at that in the [Unlocking Liquidity](../guides/howToUnlockLiquidity.md) guide.